istio/istio.io/content/en/docs/ops/deployment/deployment-models/index.md

 All combinations are possible, although some are more common than others and some are clearly not very interesting (for example, multiple mesh in a single cluster).

-In a production deployment involving multiple clusters, the deployment may use a mix of patterns.
-For example, having more than one control plane is recommended for HA, and you can achieve this for a 3 cluster deployment with the following steps:
+In a production environment involving multiple clusters, the you can use a mix of deployment models.
+For example, having more than one control plane is recommended for HA.

-1. Deploy a {{< gloss >}}primary cluster{{< /gloss >}}
-1. Deploy a {{< gloss >}}remote cluster{{< /gloss >}} on the same network
-1. Deploy a primary cluster in a different network.

 All three clusters could then be configured to share both control planes so that all the clusters have 2 sources of control to ensure HA.